tchitchek-lab/CytoCompare/README.md

 The phenotypes of cell cluster contained in `CLUSTER` objects can be compared using the `compare()` function.
 Comparison results are stored in a `RES` object (please refer to section 7 for more details).

-For each phenotypic comparison of two cell clusters, a similairty measure is provided as well as a p-value asserting the statistical significance of the similiarity.
+For each phenotypic comparison of two cell clusters, a distance measure is provided as well as a p-value asserting the statistical significance of the phenotipical difference.

 Comparisons can be performed based on the whole set of common markers between the two profiles, or based on a subset of markers specified by the user.
 Moreover, markers can be weighted in the comparison procedure, via a `MWEIGHTS` object.

-When comparing two cell clusters, CytoCompare first computes a similarity measure for each pair of cell markers (step 1).
+When comparing two cell clusters, CytoCompare first computes a distance for each pair of cell markers (step 1).
-In our statistical approach, the Kolmogorov-Smirnov distance is used to qualify the similarity between marker distribution densities [22].
+In our statistical approach, the Kolmogorov-Smirnov distance is used to qualify the difference between marker distribution densities [22].
 Here, the distance corresponds to the maximal difference between the two cumulative distribution functions.

 ![](./README.figures/CytoCompare-manuscript-Figure1.png)

-In our approach, marker similarity distances below a threshold, defined by the user, model a success in a Bernoulli experiment (steps 2).
-The p-value, computed by an exact right-tailed binomial test, asserts if the proportion of marker successes is statistically higher than a proportion of expected marker successes defined by the user.
-Using this p-value, it is then possible to assert whether the two cell clusters have a phenotype statistically similar or not (step 3).
-The marker similarity measures are also aggregated using a weighted mean to obtain one single similarity measure for each comparison of two cell clusters.
+For each comparison of two cell clusters, CytoCompare aims to quantify the difference between their phenotypes and determine whether they are significantly different or not, based on the density distributions of their marker expressions.
+To perform this task, a distance measure is computed for each comparison of two cell clusters.
+Additionally, a p-value is also provided to assert whether these two cell clusters have different phenotype or not.
+Importantly, within our statistical approach, markers can be weighted.
+This strategy opens the possibility to give more importance to some of the selected markers.
+It is to note that the users can easily redefine the way to compute either the distance measures or the associated p-values, and still beneficiate of the analysis features available in CytoCompare.

+More precisely, when comparing two cell clusters, CytoCompare first computes a distance for each pair of markers (Figure 1, step 1).
+This comparison can be performed based on the whole set of cell markers or a restricted set of markers.
+In our statistical approach, the Kolmogorov-Smirnov distance is used to qualify the difference between marker expressions [24].
+Here, this distance corresponds to the maximal difference between the two cumulative distribution functions of marker expressions.
+This distance is equal to zero if the marker density distributions are identical, and has a maximal value of 1 if the density distributions do not overlap.
+A p-value, asserting the significance of the phenotype difference, is also calculated by CytoCompare.
+In our approach, a marker distance below a threshold model a success in a Bernoulli experiment, and marker distance above the threshold model a failure in the Bernoulli experiment (Figure 1, step 2).
+This distance threshold is set by default to 0.35.
+The hypothesis tested in our statistical approach is that the two cell clusters have similar phenotypes.
+The theoretical reference proportion of the null hypothesis is then 1 (i.e. corresponding to a full set of successes in the Bernoulli experiments).
+Any deviation from 1 corresponds to a difference feature between the cluster phenotypes.
+The p-value, computed by an exact left-tailed binomial test, asserts if the proportion of marker successes is statistically lower than a proportion defined by the user.
+This proportion is set by default to 0.70.
+If the p-value is lower than 0.05, then we can reject the null hypothesis and conclude that the two cell clusters are different (Figure 1, step 3).
+Markers can be weighted to have a stronger contribution in the computation of the distance measure and p-value.
+The marker distance measures are also aggregated using a weighted mean to obtain one single distance measure for each comparison of two cell clusters.

 If only one object is provided to the `compare()` function then the comparisons will be performed between all clusters of this object.
 If two objects are provided to the `compare()` function then the comparisons will be performed between all possible pairs of cluster between these two objects.